coolaj86/coolaj86.github.com/_posts/2012-02-04-google-chromebook-user-manual.md

 >
 > Read this paper.
 Then recycle it.
 >
-> Or make it into a super cool paper airplate that you can give to your nephew.
+> Or make it into a super cool paper airplane that you can give to your nephew.

-Saftey Notices
+Safety Notices
 ---
 (This is the usual yada yada... just more fun)